 This course provides an understanding of the fundamental concepts of Clinical Microbiology and Infectious Diseases, which relate to vaccinology.
-It introduce candidates to the biology of prokaryotes and eukaryotes and looks at the classification of viruses as well as the structural classification of bacteria, fungi and parasites.
+It introduces candidates to the biology of prokaryotes and eukaryotes and looks at the classification of viruses as well as the structural classification of bacteria, fungi and parasites.
 This course examines novel, emerging and re-emerging infections, providing examples of each of these categories with focus on SARS-CoV-19.
-It also looks at disease prevention, covering the following topics: infection prevention and control of healthcare-associated pathogens and environmental hygiene, public health principles of prevention and control of infectious diseases, surveillance, sanitation, isolation, pre- and postexposure prophylaxis, sterilisation, disinfection and aseptic technique.
+It also looks at disease prevention, covering the following topics: infection prevention and control of healthcare-associated pathogens and environmental hygiene, public health principles of prevention and control of infectious diseases, surveillance, sanitation, isolation, pre- and post-exposure prophylaxis, sterilisation, disinfection and aseptic technique.

-Course Code: CMID7038A Course Description: Project Management for Health Researchers NOF Credits: 5 NQF Level: 9
+Course Description: Project Management for Health Researchers